MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 The SID dataset consists of images from two cameras: the Sony alpha-7S II and the Fujifilm X-T2.
 These images come in sets.
 The ground truth image is an image with a high exposure time, which brightens the image in a non-artificial way.
 This image is paired with one or multiple short exposure time images, which the network will try and learn how to transform to the ground truth images.
 All these images are provided in the raw format, so as raw sensor data compared to a compressed PNG or JPEG.
 With this format, you lose a minimal amount of information.

 The Learning to See in the Dark pipeline directly uses these raw images for the undarkening.
 This pipeline uses end-to-end training of a fully convolutional network.
 This is a newer direction (for the time at least), since they explicitly state that more traditional image processing pipelines perform poorly on such images.
-They measure the quality of the undarkening by two scores: the Structural Simularity (SSIM) and the Peak Signal-to-Noise Ratio (PSNR).
+They measure the quality of the undarkening by two scores: the Structural Similarity (SSIM) and the Peak Signal-to-Noise Ratio (PSNR).
 The scores for both images are as follows:

 |		Device		 |	PSNR     |	SSIM     |
 |--------------------|-----------|-----------|